 If you are like me and have realized how much food can effect your ADHD kid, you may be trying to prepare a lunch free of gluten, artificial dyes, corn, soy, processed sugar – the list feels endless.
-After 3 years of packing lunches with these stringent rules in mind, I have really found a system for making the best lunches for ADHD.
+After 6 years of packing lunches with these stringent rules in mind, I have really found a system for making the best lunches for ADHD.

-Ground rules for my ADHD lunches
+Ground rules for the Best ADHD lunches:

-Pack what they will eat:Kids can be picky eaters – especially if you are serving them foods on the healthier side.
-I make sure I pack what my kids will eat.
+Kids can be picky eaters – especially if you are serving them foods on the healthier side.
+Make sure to pack what your kids will eat.
 The lunch box is not the time to introduce a new food.

-Be predictable: ADHD kids thrive on routine.
-I pack the same things they love over and over.
-I save the variety for meals at home when things are calmer and free of social expectations.
+Don’t worry if you pack the same things, over and over.
+ADHD Kids thrive on knowing what to expect.
+You can save the variety for meals at home when things are calmer and free of social expectations.

 You know if your kid is in this camp (one of mine is!).
 Limit strange or uber-healthy options if this is the case.
 I try to have at least one “packaged” item to make things look more “normal”.

 We have a rule that whatever is not eaten comes back home.
 I do not make a big deal out of uneaten food(It’s usually the fruit and veg.)

-Make it simple: No one wants to stress out about packing lunches.
+No one wants to stress out about packing lunches.
 My kids are old enough to pack their own lunches(mostly) so I have a drawer dedicated to the non-perishables and give them a few options for their fruit and veg.

 Let’s start with what not to include: Sugar

 I work hard to avoid(or drastically minimize) putting sugar in my kids’ lunch.
 Sugar causes a roller coaster of highs and lows which can really effect a kid’s level of focus.
 (This post on sugar is a MUST READ)

-Start by avoiding the following: juice, sports drinks, fruit snacks and roll ups, candy, cookies, processed carbs, like crackers , goldfish crackers, white bread and all the other obvious offenders.
+Start by avoiding the following: juice, sports drinks, fruit snacks and roll ups, candy, cookies, processed carbs, like crackers , goldfish crackers, white bread, prepackaged lunches, and all the other obvious offenders.

-Don’t go cold turkey – you can slowly ramp your kids down if they are used to daily sugary treats.
+You can slowly ramp your kids down if they are used to daily sugary treats.
 There will be so much other good stuff in their lunch they won’t even miss the sugar!

 When it comes to school lunches I have to weigh healthy with convenient.

 In this season of my life, I need a bit of convenience.
 I do include one packaged,minimally processed item in my kids’ lunches.

 Here’s the convenience foods we are loving now: